-3. Benchmarking and validation To perform the numerical simulations of this study, we have extended our mature Boussinesq code [14, 2, 10, 3, 4, 11, 12] to solve the anelastic problem described in section ??.
-Despite similarities with the Boussinesq code, this extension has proven to be a major modification both in terms of the mathematical model and the numerical code.
+3. Benchmarking and validation

+To perform the numerical simulations of this study, we have extended our mature Boussinesq code [14, 2, 10, 3,

+4, 11, 12] to solve the anelastic problem described in section 2.
+Despite similarities with the Boussinesq code, this is a major modification both in terms of the mathematical model and the numerical code.
 In order to validate the new code, we wish to report here a comparison with the anelastic dynamo benchmarks recently published by [8].
-To aid comparison with the latter paper in this section only we employ the alternative nondimensionalisation used in [8] where the magnetic diffusion timescale rather that the viscous diffusion scale is employed.
-Our output results from the three benchmark cases defined in [8] are summarized in table 1, and selected components of the solution are plotted in figure x1.
-We achieve near exact agreement with the results reported in [8] for the hydrodynamic case and the steady dynamo case, labeled B1 and B2 in table 1.
-Our results for the unsteady dynamo case labeled B3 in table 1 show some insignificant differences from the values reported in [8].
+To aid comparison with the latter paper in this section only we employ the alternative nondimensionalisation used in [8] where the magnetic diffusion timescale rather that the viscous diffusion scale is adopted.
+Our output results from the three benchmark cases defined in [8] are summarized in table 1, and selected components of the solution are plotted in figure 1.
+We achieve near exact agreement with the results reported in [8] for the hydrodynamic case and the steady dynamo case, labeled Benchmark 1 and Benchmark 2 in table 1.
+Our results for the unsteady dynamo case labeled Benchmark 3 in table 1 show certain insignificant differences from the values reported in [8].
 The mean zonal flow we obtain in this case is 33% larger than that reported in the benchmark paper even though the angular momentum of our run remains smaller than $10^{-3}$ .
 This somewhat larger differential rotation gives rise to a magnetic field with energy 6% larger than that reported in the benchmark paper.
-The reasons for the discrepancy are that the length of our run is only 0.3 ohmic diffusion times, and that we have imposed a two-fold azimuthal symmetry in this case to reduce computing time.
-4. Similarities of anelastic and Boussinesq spherical convection and dynamos Some linear results These results are not intended to be comprehensive.
-Since the anelastic and the Boussinesq models are essentially different it is no obvious how to compare results directly.
-We will introduce a "supercriticallity" criterion - two cases with the same values of all basic parameters (4) apart from the Rayleigh number R are directly comparable if they have equal values of the ratio $R/R_c$ , where $R_c$ is the corresponding critical Rayleigh number for the onset of convection.
+The reasons for the discrepancy are that in this case we have imposed a two-fold azimuthal symmetry and used markedly lower resolution that the codes participating in [8].
+This has been done to reduce computing time in this challenging case.

+4. Similarities of anelastic and Boussinesq spherical convection and dynamos apart from the Rayleigh number R are directly comparable if they have equal values of the ratio $R/R_c$ , where $R_c$ is the corresponding critical Rayleigh number for the onset of convection.